-- 1 To qualify for the Bachelor of Sport and Recreation, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Sport and Recreation single major - (i) core papers: 165 points with 45 points at level 6 and 60 points at level 7 and - (ii) a major: at least 90 points from one of the majors identified in these regulations with at least 30 points at level 6 and 30 points at level 7 and - (iii) the remaining points from papers listed in the Bachelor of Sport and Recreation Table with the approval of the programme leader. - (b) Bachelor of Sport and Recreation double major - (i) core papers: 165 points with 45 points at level 6 and 60 points at level 7 and - two majors: from two majors identified in these regulations which must conform to the requirements of each major and - (iii) any remaining points from papers listed in the Bachelor of Sport and Recreation Table with the approval of the programme leader. - (c) Bachelor of Sport and Recreation - (i) core papers: 165 points with 45 points at level 6 and 60 points at level 7 and - (ii) 195 points from papers listed in the Bachelor of Sport and Recreation Table with 90 points at level 6 or above and at least 30 points at level 7, with the approval of the programme leader. - 2 A student may substitute up to 60 points in 1(a)(iii), 1(b)(iii) or 1(c)(ii) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 A student must undertake 517001 Sport and Recreation Cooperative I and 517002 Sport and Recreation Cooperative II in the subject area of their chosen major(s).
+- 1 To qualify for the Bachelor of Sport and Recreation, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Sport and Recreation single major - (i) core papers: 225 points with 45 points at level 6 and 60 points at level 7 and - (ii) a major: 105 points from one of the majors identified in these regulations with 75 points at level 6 and 30 points at level 7 and - (iii) the remaining points from papers listed in the Bachelor of Sport and Recreation Table or any other bachelor's degree with the approval of the programme leader. - (b) Bachelor of Sport and Recreation double major - (i) core papers: 225 points with 45 points at level 6 and 60 points at level 7 and - (ii) two majors: from two majors identified in these regulations which must conform to the requirements of each major and - (iii) may require the completion of more than 360 points to meet requirements. - (c) Bachelor of Sport and Recreation - (i) core papers: 225 points with 45 points at level 6 and 60 points at level 7 and - (ii) 135 points from papers listed in the Bachelor of Sport and Recreation Table with a minimum of 105 points at level 6 or above and at least 30 points at level 7.
+A student may substitute up to 60 points with papers from any other bachelor's degree with the approval of the programme leader. - A student must undertake 517001 Sport and Recreation Cooperative I and 517002 Sport and Recreation Cooperative II in the subject area of their chosen major(s). - 3 A student would normally be expected to achieve the points required in core papers at level 5 before being permitted to enrol in papers at level 6.

 4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 470.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 487.

-This degree may be taken as part of an approved conjoint programme of study.
-The completion requirements are set out in the Conjoint Bachelor's Degrees section of this Calendar.
+$This degree \, may \, be \, taken \, as \, part \, of \, an \, approved \, conjoint \, programme \, of \, study. \, The \, completion \, requirements \, are \, set \, out \, in \, the \, Conjoint \, Bachelor's \, Degrees \, section \, of \, this \, Calendar.$